 - Explain that although most people are good and kind, that some people aren’t!

 - And it’s important they never share their details online, like their name and address, age or phone number.

-- The NSPCC have a Net Aware site where you can check the safety of: social network sites, apps and games your child uses.
+- The NSPCC has a Net Aware site where you can check the safety of social network sites, apps and games your child uses.
 Remember you’re the parent.
 You can decide to block something even if your child doesn’t agree.

 - Be clear about telling them never to get into a car or go anywhere or accept gifts from strangers.

 - Tell them it’s ok to say ‘no’ to touches that make them feel uncomfortable.

 - Make sure they know to play in areas where you can see them, and to tell you if someone makes them feel unsafe.

 Finally, ask your child lots of questions about situations that could be unsafe.